 As well, and more importantly, we are not walking in obedience to Christ when we withhold goods from the poor.
-There are numbers of verses in the Gospels that specifically address this issue.
+There are a number of verses in the Gospels that specifically address this issue.
 One that particularly haunts me is this:

 “Give to him who asks of you, and do not turn away from him who wants to borrow from you.”
-(Matt.
-5:42, NASB)
+(Matthew 5:42, NASB)

 Jesus doesn’t put any stipulations on this call to obedience.
 He simply calls us to be available, come what may, to those who ask of us.
 Our task isn’t to evaluate the worthiness of those who ask according to Jesus’ words.
 Ours is to be available.
 Those are Jesus’ words.
 How different would the Church appear in the eyes of the world if we simply began, on a broad scale, to obey this one verse!

 As long as we are concerned about being taken advantage of we will not be able to walk in obedience to Jesus’ call.

 Were Jesus and the Twelve taken advantage of by the poor?
 Of course, they were!
 In their day there were certainly some who were fearful to the point that they were working the system just as some do today.
 There will always be at least a small percentage who cheat.
 We can’t build a system that guarantees no abuses, but that’s okay.
 Apparently Jesus didn’t concern himself with being ripped off.
 He thought that being taken advantage of now and then was part of the deal.
 If he had been concerned he wouldn’t have called us to “give to him who asks of you…” Our calling is to persevere in extending the practical love of God as a lifestyle—no questions asked.